Pay the bills

 Make sure you reply to the confirmation email and print your confirmation of payment to bring to parking services if you are picking up your permit in person.
 All new parkers who have purchased a permit for a lot must visit the Parking Office to pick up the key scan access card.

 You may also purchase your permit in person using cash, debit or credit card at the Parking Services office located at the Oshawa campus on the main floor of the Gordon Willey building next to the Main Reception Desk.
-The Whitby campus Parking Services office is located in room 117A, across from the cafeteria.
+The Whitby campus Parking Services office is located in room 175C, in the Student Lounge.

 As a full-time Durham College student your campus ID card acts as a Universal Transit Pass (U-Pass) which provides you with: